tdietzel/Currency_Exchanger/README.md

 ## Usage

 To use the Currency Exchange application:
-1. Enter the amount in USD in the provided input field.
+1. Enter the amount in a currency in the provided input field.
-2. Select the desired currency to convert to from the dropdown menu.
+2. Select the desired currency to convert from using the dropdown menu.
+3. Select the desired currency to convert to using the dropdown menu.
-3. Click the 'Go!' button to initiate the conversion process.
+4. Click the 'Go!' button to initiate the conversion process.
-4. View the converted amount below the form.
+5. View the converted amount below the form.
 In case of any errors, an error message will be displayed.

 ## Contributing